chavierto/record-collection/README.md

 ### _MVP User Stories_

-- _As a user, I want to be able to sign-in to the app so that I can have a personalized inventory of my record collection._

 - _As a user, I want to be able to see a list of all the records in my collection._

 - _As a user, I want to be able to click on a record if it interests me so that I can read all the information about the record._